 “Convolution neural networks” indicates that these are simply neural networks with some mathematical operation (generally matrix multiplication) in between their layers called convolution.

-Input layers are connected with convolutional layers which perform many tasks such as padding, striding, functioning of kernels for so many performances of this layer, this layer is considered as a building block of convolutional neural networks.
+Input layers are connected with convolutional layers that perform many tasks such as padding, striding, the functioning of kernels, and so many performances of this layer, this layer is considered as a building block of convolutional neural networks.

-As we know, the input layer will contain some pixel values with some weight and height, our kernels or filters will convolve around input layer and give results which will retrieve all the feature with fewer dimensions.
-Let’s see how kernels work
+As we know, the input layer will contain some pixel values with some weight and height, our kernels or filters will convolve around the input layer and give results which will retrieve all the features with fewer dimensions.
+Let’s see how kernels work;

-With the help of this very informative visualization about kernels, we can see how the kernels work and the how padding is done.
+With the help of this very informative visualization about kernels, we can see how the kernels work and how padding is done.